Towards Paradigm-General Suicide Risk Detection via Speech LLM: Methods

-The dataset used in this study~\cite{cui24_interspeech,wu25_interspeech} consists of voice recordings collected from 1,223 Chinese adolescents (aged 10–18).
+The dataset used in this study~\cite{cui24_interspeech,wu25_interspeech} consists of voice recordings collected from 1,223 Chinese adolescents (aged 10--18).
 Data were obtained under controlled experimental conditions and paired with standardised suicide risk assessments administered via the Mini International Neuropsychiatric Interview for Children and Adolescents (MINI-KID) suicidality module~\cite{cite104088JCP09m05305whi}, a widely validated diagnostic interview tool.
 Among the participants, 53.4\% of them were identified as in suicide risk.
-Each participant completed ten structured speech tasks designed to elicit a broad range of linguistic, cognitive, and emotional features.
-Details of the ten SSR tasks are described in Table~\ref{tab:task}.
+Each participant completed ten structured SEPs designed to elicit a broad range of linguistic, cognitive, and emotional features.
+Details of the ten SEPs are described in Table~\ref{tab:task}.

 This dataset provides a clinically annotated speech resource for investigating adolescent suicide risk.
 The data collection procedures have been approved by the Medical Ethics Committee of the Tsinghua University Technology Ethics Committee.